 First things first, what is sensitive skin?
 Is it a skin type like dry skin?
 At its most basic level, sensitive skin is skin that is easily irritated.
-Many people who have sensitive skin say they experience irritation such as itching, burning, stinging, tightness, and dryness, even if their skin never looks irritated.
+Many people who have sensitive skin say they experience skin irritation such as itching, burning, stinging, tightness, and dryness, even if their skin never looks irritated.
 Often this discomfort happens after using skincare and household products, and typically only lasts a few minutes.
-You may have sensitive skin if you notice that you experience these types of discomfort, if your skin is prone to redness or bumps, if it often feels itchy or very dry, or if you experience reactions to fragrances or UV exposure.
+You may have sensitive skin if you notice that you experience these types of discomfort, if your skin is prone to redness or bumps, if it often feels itchy or very dry, or if you experience reactions to fragrances or exposure to UV rays.

 Why Is My Skin So Sensitive All of a Sudden?

-Another important ingredient to scrutinize is fragrance – in the US, there is no requirement to disclose the components of a fragrance or to list the allergens that may be hiding in the fragrance.
+Another important ingredient to scrutinize is fragrance in each skincare product you user – in the US, there is no requirement to disclose the components of a fragrance or to list the allergens that may be hiding in the fragrance.
 Be mindful of phrases like “all natural” – many naturals contain allergens that may be irritating to the skin!
 A great place to start is to look for brands, like Nuria, that meet the EU safety requirements and that don’t use any of the EU-listed allergens, even in their fragrances.
 Not all fragrances are created equally, so listen to your skin and pay attention to the products and brands that work for you.

 Creating a Skincare Routine For Sensitive Skin

 The same nerve endings that help you feel the soft fur of your puppy or the warmth of your morning cup of coffee also cause you to feel the itching and pain of sensitive skin.
 Overly dry skin and a damaged skin barrier can no longer effectively protect those nerves in your skin, making you more prone to feeling the pain of sensitive skin.